Bumble Bee Vs Honey Bee Vs Wasp

 Nesting

 Honey bees live above the ground.
-They select suitable nest sites close to flowering plants far from the ground.
-They build their nest from wax in the holo space in a tree, in a small cave, old house wall, or in similar type of locations.
+They select suitable nest sites close to flowering plants, far from the ground.
+They build their nest from wax in the holo space in a tree, in a small cave, in an old house wall, or in a similar type of location.

 Most of the social wasps create paper-like nests.
-They are often found in a small nest attached to tree branches, eaves, housewall, etc. The solitary wasps usually great their nest in the underground cavity or in the leaves.
+They are often found in a small nest attached to tree branches, eaves, house walls, etc. The solitary wasps usually create their nest in an underground cavity or in the leaves.

 Whereas a bumble bee colony contains only a few hundred.
 The wasp colony can be smaller or sometimes even larger than the honey bee colony.